deumanma/ai-case-study/ReadMe.md

 > “We released things without thinking too much about it and the
 > community blew up, as a surprise even to us,” Delangue said.

 Hugging Face got its first investor in 2019 from Lux investors after meeting with Delangue once.
 The term sheet had a $80 million valuation.
-From there usage has continued to skyrocket and the developer community has built more than 100,000 ML models on Hugging Face. [^3]
+From there usage has continued to skyrocket and the developer community has built more than 100,000 ML models on Hugging Face.<sup>3</sup>

 The company is funded by investors and has raised a total of 395 million from 2019 through now, and their company is currently valued at 4.5 billion.
 Managing to maintain strong investor confidence even in the face of current economic headwinds that has created more cautious investing in the tech field.